Q&A about Reena & Newy with Kids

 How do you do balance work and family?

-I won’t lie.
-Sometimes it’s a challenge and I get stressed when I look at the unclean state of my house or piles of unwashed laundry and an empty fridge.
-Like many other busy mums and dads, it often feels like there aren’t enough hours in the day.
+I won’t lie — sometimes it’s a challenge.
+I get stressed when I look at the state of my house, the piles of laundry and the empty fridge.
+Like many busy parents, it often feels like there aren’t enough hours in the day.
+I juggle what needs to be done but sometimes drop the ball in spectacular fashion.
+A sense of humour helps.
+So does chocolate.

 Is it just you working on Newy with Kids?
 How do you find out about what’s on?